Facilitation of skin-to-skin care and parental involvement through the physical environment

 B (Moderate quality)

-• Provide flexible mounting of pumps, CPAP, and ventilators to easy move the patient without disconnecting equipment.
+• Provide flexible mounting of pumps, CPAP, and ventilators to easily move the patient without disconnecting equipment.

 B (Moderate quality)